Recursive language: Definitions

-By the second definition, any decision problem can be shown to be decidable by exhibiting an algorithm for it that terminates on all inputs.
+On the other hand, we can show that a decision problem is decidable by exhibiting a Turing machine running an algorithm that terminates on all inputs.
 An undecidable problem is a problem that is not decidable.

 Examples

 As noted above, every context-sensitive language is recursive.
 Thus, a simple example of a recursive language is the set L={abc, aabbcc, aaabbbccc, ...};